thautwarm/flowpython/ReadMe.md

 # Install & Uninstall

-- Just for Windows 32bit/64bit and Linux 64bit for CPython 3.6.2.
+- Support Windows 32bit/64bit and Linux 64bit for CPython 3.6.x/3.5.x.
-- Will support CPython 3.5.2 and CPython 3.7 sooner.
+- Will support CPython 3.7 sooner.
+- Will never support CPython 2.x :)

 - use `setup.py`